(Special thanks to Misty Young for suggesting several improvements to the article, including adding the menu section.)

 Facebook is the reigning champ of social media.
 Approximately 70% of people on Facebook use it to connect with local businesses.
 We’ve talked about how Facebook stacks up to the other social media platforms before here.
 In a nutshell, Facebook allows you to connect with your customers in a meaningful way.
 Whether you’re alerting them to upcoming events, sharing pictures of previous events, collecting online orders, or giving away coupons, Facebook is a one-stop shop.

 Setting up a Facebook page for your business is really simple.
 Aaron Allen created an easy-to-follow slideshare to get you started on Facebook for business.
-We also have a wealth of information on the topic here.

 Get Press For Your Restaurant